filodb/FiloDB/doc/compression.md

 ## Histograms

 FiloDB supports first class histograms as HistogramColumns in schemas.
 This means histograms are ingested as single entities and kept together as a single time series.
-Compressed histograms (using NibblePacking) are stored in write buffers and may be compressed further.
+Histograms are required to have increasing bucket values; that is, the value in each bucket represents the total count of all buckets below that bucket as well -- the buckets are cumulative.
+This is based on the histogram bucket scheme used in Prometheus.

+Currently, incoming histograms which are cumulative are encoded on the wire using delta encoding of their integer values using the NibblePacking scheme described above.
+This leads to pretty efficient encoding of both busy/active histograms and inactive ones.
+- The delta-encoded NibblePack'ed histograms save save in the BinaryRecord ingestion format.
+For 64 buckets, for example, this format saves 50x space compared to the traditional Prometheus data model.
+- The encoded histograms are stored as is in write buffers.
+This allows us to save a huge amount of space there as well.
+- Since encoded histograms are variable-length, we facilitate fast lookup of histograms within a HistogramVector by grouping histograms into "sections".
+Sections have headers to make it easy to skip over entire sections.
+- Currently, the delta-encoded histogram format also serves as the compressed vector format, ie there is no further compression after arrival.

 Please see [BinaryHistogram](../memory/src/main/scala/filodb.memory/format/vectors/HistogramVector.scala) for more details about the on-the-wire / BinaryRecord format used for histograms.